Fireworks law in the United Kingdom: Fireworks available to the public

 Under BS14035, there are also now Category 2 fireworks that require a longer distance of 8 metres, providing potentially better effects than 5-metre fireworks but without the fallout of Category 3 fireworks.

-Fireworks that are louder than 120dBA at 15 metres cannot be sold to the public.
+Fireworks that are louder than 120 dB at 15 metres cannot be sold to the public.

 It is not illegal for a firework to be set off at less than the minimum safely viewable distance; however, in the event of any injury to a spectator, the firer might be liable if the distance was too short.

 A Category 3 firework will contain no more than 1 kg net explosive content in the case of combinations and fountains, except for fountain combinations, which can contain up to 3 kg of net explosive content.